TsembA/m8-Jenkins-Project/README.md

-# 📦 Jenkins - Automation for CI/CD
+# 📦 Jenkins - Automation for CI/CD + Project work

 ## 🚀 What is Jenkins?